Overview

 6. Reporting and Analytics

 Further analysis of this data will enable businesses to identify trends in order to refine workflows and make smarter decisions.
-Predictive analytics will also be able to use historical information to forecast customer needs so that proactive fixes may be made preemptively before an issue arises.

 Contact Centers vs. Call Centers